Queso Fundido with Roasted Poblano Vinaigrette

 • Let sit for 15 minutes to allow the skin to loosen.

-• Peel and halve each chile pepper.
+• Peel and halve each poblano pepper.

 • Remove seeds and chop roughly.